 - Maximum inspiration

 The patient fills his lungs entirely.
 This first inspiration does not need to be as quick as posibble, but it must be as deep (complete) as possible.

 - (A short pause between maximum inspiration and forced expiration is permitted, although not necessary.
 In any case it should never exceed 2 seconds.
 Some patients will perform better without this pause, some will perform better with it.)

 The patient performs a maximal expiration during which all the air is blasted out of the lungs as quick, as forcefully and as long as he can.
 It is important to empty the lungs as much as possible.

 Immediately after the forced expiration a second inhalation is performed.
 The second inspiration will be forced and as quickly as possible.

-The patient will need to keep a straight back during the test, a common error is that the patient will bend over during the forced expiration.
+The patient should keep his back straight during the test, a common error is to bend over during the forced expiration.

-After the flow-volume loop has been performed, put the spirometer down, assess the test quality and explain the patient any errors he might have done.
+After the flow-volume loop has been performed, put the spirometer down, assess the test quality and explain any errors the patient might have done.

 A minimum of 3 well performed and reproducible tests are necessary.